-- 33.10.1.3 The type of tournament shall be determined by the AIA Executive Board. - 33.10.1.4 Only a National Federation approved volleyball shall be used for post-season tournaments. - 33.10.1.5 Seeding for the post-season tournament shall be based on AIA power ranking system if available and/or the AIA section qualifying process. - 33.10.1.6 Two AIA officials will be assigned to each court in the state tournament, four AIA Officials will be assigned to each court in the championship match. - 33.10.2 Awards The AIA shall be responsible for the purchase and standardization of all post-season tournament awards.
-(See Article 13, Section 1). - 33.10.3 Practice on Site A practice or competition on the site of the Post-Season Championship Tournament, except for a regularly scheduled contest, is not permitted for seven calendar days prior to the Post-Season Championship, except in the case of the host school
+- 33.10.1.2 There shall be a Girls Post-Season Volleyball Tournament. - 33.10.1.2.1 School must play a minimum of eight (8) matches in order to qualify for post season play. - 33.10.1.3 The type of tournament shall be determined by the AIA Executive Board. - 33.10.1.4 Only a National Federation approved volleyball shall be used for post-season tournaments. - 33.10.1.5 Seeding for the post-season tournament shall be based on AIA power ranking system if available and/or the AIA section qualifying process. - 33.10.1.6 Two AIA officials will be assigned to each court in the state tournament, four AIA Officials will be assigned to each court in the championship match. - 33.10.2 Awards The AIA shall be responsible for the purchase and standardization of all post-season tournament awards.
+(See Article 13, Section 1) - 33.10.3 Practice on Site A practice or competition on the site of the Post-Season Championship Tournament, except for a regularly scheduled contest, is not permitted for seven calendar days prior to the Post-Season Championship, except in the case of the host school.